 My husband is a frequent traveller, and my children are all so used to it.
 In fact, through him, they got to know different continents, countries and cities.
 As we are based in Singapore, countries such as Brazil and Peru which he visited sound exotic to us.
 Since they are curious about his travelling, we took the opportunity to reinforce their geographical knowledge using puzzles, books and toys.

-It was easy to engage the children with toys and puzzles.
+Engaging the children with toys and puzzles was easy.
 As for books, we ran in circles for a while.
-I finally found the reason for their disinterest – the typical nonfiction books embedded with photos and facts were too boring for them, regardless how easy the readings were.
-All children are different, mine happen to love illustrations more than photos.
+I finally found the reason for their disinterest – the typical nonfiction books embedded with photos and facts were too dull for them, regardless how easy the readings were.
+All children are different; mine happen to love cute illustrations more than photos.

 We previously borrowed non-fiction books on countries, many fruitless attempts to get them interested.
-During my most recent visit to the library, in the very same section, I found 2 cute-looking books on South Africa and Mexico and thought I should give it another try.
-They totally loved it.
+During my most recent visit to the library, in the very same section, I found two cute-looking books on South Africa and Mexico and thought I should give it another try.
+They loved it!
 The books are narrated by children growing up in their home country.
-Supported by adorable illustrations, the books cover the particular country’s history, geography, culture and daily lives in a simple and captivating manner.
+Supported by adorable illustrations, the books cover the particular country’s history, geography, culture and daily lives in a captivating and straightforward manner.
 There are also books on other countries such as India, China, Italy and Brazil.
 I am going to order the books online soon.

 We have tons of Richard Scarry at home, simply because my son loves vehicles.
 The books are also usually filled with funny stories that my children found amusing.
 In this book, the author introduces major cities of the world, mainly by illustrating their landmarks, culture, food and coupled with funny stories.